 - Chang, Hedy and Romero, Mariajose, Present, Engaged and Accounted For: The Critical Importance of Addressing Chronic Absence in the Early Grades, National Center for Children in Poverty, New York, NY, September 2008.
 This report documents the consequences, prevalence, potential causes and possible solutions to children missing extended periods of school in grades K-3rd.
 Although students must be present and engaged to learn, thousands of this country’s youngest students are academically at-risk because of extended absences when they first embark upon their school careers.
 Nationally, an estimated one in 10 kindergarten and first grade students are chronically absent.
 The report recommends that schools, communities and families monitor and promote attendance, as well as to identify and address barriers to good attendance.

-- Balfanz, R., and Byrnes, V., The Importance of Being in School: A Report on Absenteeism in the Nation’s Public Schools.
+- Balfanz, Robert, and Vaughan Byrnes, The Importance of Being in School: A Report on Absenteeism in the Nation’s Public Schools.
 Johns Hopkins University Center for Social Organization of Schools, Baltimore, Md., 2012.
 This report analyzes data on chronic absenteeism at the state level to begin the process of mapping its extent and characteristics.
 Although currently only a handful of states collect data on chronic absenteeism, results from a sample of states suggest that an estimated 10-15% of students in the U.S. are chronically absent each year.
 The report also highlights some promising practices among cities, school districts and nonprofits to combat chronic absenteeism.
 The authors offer policy recommendations on tracking and reporting chronic absence data and evidence-based interventions.

 - Bruner, Charles, Anne Discher and Hedy Chang, Chronic Elementary Absenteeism: A Problem Hidden in Plain Sight, Child and Family Policy Center and Attendance Works, November 2011.
 This study confirms the premise that districts and schools may fail to detect high levels of chronic absence because the problem is easily masked by average daily attendance, one of the most commonly calculated attendance measures.
 While many educators assume a 95 percent ADA rate is an indicator of good attendance, the authors find that is can sometimes mask a problem with chronic absence.